-Cafeteria - Breakfast and lunch will be provided to all students for free due to the Pandemic Federal Waiver.
+- Cafeteria - Breakfast and lunch will be provided to all students at nominal cost.
 A monthly menu is available on the Muhlenberg School District website.

-For students who bring their lunches to school, milk and other items are available as supplements for free.

-Recess - Research clearly indicates that exercise stimulates thinking and learning.
+For students who bring their lunches to school, milk and other items are available as supplements - Recess Research clearly indicates that exercise stimulates thinking and learning.
 All students will be expected to participate in outdoor recess unless the temperatures drop below freezing or there is precipitation.
-If a child is to stay indoors during a recess period, we must have a written request from a physician.
+If a child is to stay indoors during a recess period, we must have a written request from a physician. - CE Cole Chorus and Band CE Cole chorus and band is open to fourth, fifth, and sixth grade students who are interested in singing with a large group.
+Basic vocal skills, including some harmony, are covered.
+Rehearsals are held during the school day.
+Students who are in good academic standing may miss content area subjects to participate in chorus.
+Students slipping below good academic standing will need to miss chorus to bring grades and/or performance back up to standard.
+Information regarding the starting dates for the rehearsals will be provided.
+A letter of permission will be sent home with all students.

-Pupil Evaluation - Students will be evaluated on a 4 point scale:
+Pupil Evaluation -

-- 0 Unable to access (not enough work/data to determine whether or not a student has mastered a skill) - 1 Does not yet meet grade level standards - 2 Beginning to demonstrate and apply grade level standards - 3 Demonstrates and applies grade level standards - 4 Consistently demonstrates, at or above, grade level standards
+- MEC Students will be evaluated on a 4 point scale: - 0 Unable to access (not enough work/data to determine whether or not a student has mastered a skill) - 1 Does not yet meet grade level standards - 2 Beginning to demonstrate and apply grade level standards - 3 Demonstrates and applies grade level standards - 4 Consistently demonstrates, at or above, grade level standards - CE Cole students will be evaluated on a percentage scale for core subject areas of Language Arts, Math, Science, and Social Studies.
+Special area classes will be evaluated on a 4 point scale.

-Positive Behavioral Intervention System- The Muhlenberg Elementary Center's primary goal is to help students develop self-discipline.
+Positive Behavioral Intervention System- The primary goal is to help students develop self-discipline.
 The creation of an atmosphere conducive to effective teaching, learning and living is the shared responsibility of the school community.
 To achieve this goal, we have implemented a school-wide positive behavioral support system, which emphasizes positive behavior.